ItalyStrap/theme-json-generator/README.md

 ./vendor/bin/theme-json init
 ```

-This command will initialize all antrypoints used to generate the JSON file.
+This command will initialize all entrypoint used to generate the JSON file.
-First this command will check if a `theme.json` file exists in the root of the theme, if not it will create it.
+First this command will check if a `theme.json` file exists in the root of the theme (for classic theme for example), if not it will create it.
+Then it will create the entrypoint file for the `theme.json` file.
+When generating the entrypoint if a JSON file exists will also be used to populate the entrypoint file with the content of the JSON file in array format, so you do not need to fill the entrypoint file manually.
+If the JSON file is empty the entrypoint file will be empty too.
+From now on every time you run the `dump` command the content of the JSON file will be updated with the content of the entrypoint file.

+If the theme is a Block Based Theme it will search also inside the `styles` folder (if exists) for all JSON files,
-Then it will create the entrypoint for the `theme.json` file and all the others inside the `styles` folder, the entrypoint will be a PHP file called the same as the name of the JSON  file plus the `.php` extension, so for example the `theme.json` will have the entrypoint `theme.json.php` and so on.
+then it will create the entrypoint file for all JSON files found inside the `styles` folder.

+The entrypoint is a PHP file called the same as the name of the JSON file plus the `.php` as extension, so for example the `theme.json` will have the entrypoint `theme.json.php` and so on.
 This way all entrypoint will be closer to the JSON file they generate.
+Entrypoint files for `styles` folder will be inside the `styles` folder itself.
 All the entrypoint generated are PHP files that will return a callable, this callable will be used to add your custom configuration for structuring the JSON file.

 ```shell
 ./vendor/bin/theme-json dump
 ```

-This command will generate the JSON file using the entrypoint generated with the init command.
+This command will generate the JSON file using the entrypoint generated with the `init` command.

 You can use `--validate` option to validate the JSON files generated after the dump.
 The `--validate` option is the same as the command below.